 According to Janoff-Bulman, self-blame attributions can be divided into those that capture controllable behaviors that caused a stressor (i.e., behavioral self-blame; BSB) versus those that reflect dispositional and uncontrollable causes of a stressor (i.e., characterological self-blame; CSB).
 Ours is the first team of which we are aware to develop and validate self-blame attribution scales to explore patients’ causal origins of CVD and cancer.

 Cardiac Self-Blame Attributions (CSBA) scale: After validating the psychometric properties of the scale (see Harry et al., 2018), we are now testing the predictive validity of it in patients with CVD who are participating in cardiac rehabilitation.
 That is, we are testing the scale’s ability to predict health outcomes from cardiac rehab, including blood pressure, body mass index, healthy dietary choices, physical fitness capacity, and mental well-being.

-Self-Blame Attributions for Cancer (SBAC) scale: We’ve also validated a measure of self-blame attributions among patients with cancer.
+Self-Blame Attributions for Cancer (SBAC) scale: We’ve also validated a measure of self-blame attributions among patients with cancer (see Eways et al., 2020).
 We are now testing the ability of the scale to predict outcomes such as perceived health, anxiety and depressive symptoms, and coping.

 Social Cognition and Health Research Team; Last updated on 2/7/20